Join Our Biotech Startups Newsletter

 Financial Backing

-Star reportedly completed a $125 million Series D financing round in September 2025, co-led by Sanofi Ventures and Viking Global Investors.
-Other participants included Janus Henderson Investors, Frazier Life Sciences, and GordonMD Global Investments.
+Star’s strategy has attracted significant investor confidence.
+In September 2025, the company reportedly completed a $125 million Series D financing round co-led by Sanofi Ventures and Viking Global Investors.
+The round also included participation from Janus Henderson Investors, Frazier Life Sciences, and GordonMD Global Investments.

 Future Outlook